creasoft-dev/creasoft.dev/src/es/radar/radar.md

   alias: radar_items
 ---

-El radar de tecnologia es una coleccion
+El radar de tecnología es una guía de tecnología basada on opiniones.